Contact and Non-Contact Forces

 Work done is the same as the energy transferred.

-Example: A horse pulls a cart with a force of , and I want to find out how much energy they are transferring.
-I can do this by calculating the work done to pull the cart:
+Example: A horse pulls a cart with a force of .
+If we want to find out how much energy is transferred, we can do so by calculating the work done by the horse to pull the cart:

-To find the amount of energy transferred to the cart, it would be the same as the work done, .
+The amount of energy transferred to the cart, is the same as the work done, .

-Note that the distance is in the direction of the force - for example if a cyclist was moving North but the wind was blowing East, the wind would not do any work on the cyclist unless they started moving in the easterly direction.
+Remember: Work done can only be calculated if the distance travelled is in the direction of the force - for example, if a cyclist was moving North but the wind was blowing East, the wind would not do any work on the cyclist.
+The wind would only do work on the cyclist if they changed direction and started moving east or west.
+In the same line of action as the force (parallel to the direction of the force).

 Worked Example:

-Calculate the work done on the box below if it is pushed for .
+Calculate the work done on the box below if it is pushed right for .

 Answer: